How & When to Plant Ranunculus: Tips, Factors, & FAQ

 As an invasive, prolific plant, ranunculus needs very little maintenance.
 Thanks to the long, spider-like roots, it can survive for a long time without water, nutrients, and sunlight.
 On top of that, this flower is known for its rampant nature: it will cover your entire garden with beautiful, multicolored petals in the blink of an eye!
 But still, when should you plant it?
 What’s the best time for that?

-How and When to Plant Ranunculus
+The 8 Tips on How & When to Plant Ranunculus

 1. Spring vs Summer: What’s the Perfect Planting Time?

 To get the right answer to that, you need to check the hardiness zone of the area that you live in.
 There’s nothing hard about this part: the lower the hardiness zone, the colder the weather.
 Ranunculus plants are hardy to zones 3–10 (mostly 8–10) and thrive in long springs and relatively mild winters.
 So, once you figure out your zone, the next step would be to pick a species that grows best in it.

 The right time for planting ranunculus is late fall or early winter.
 On average, it takes the sprouts 80–90 days to appear; a month later, you’ll start seeing the buds, and the lovely flowers will follow shortly.
 But what if you live in a colder area (zones 3–8)?
 Then plant the corms in mid/late spring (as soon as the final frost passes).
 In that case, the plants will bloom in late summer.

 Ranunculus is one of those rough-tough flowers that don’t require 8–10 hours of sunlight to grow.
 Yes, it does prefer full exposure to the sun for 6–8 hours, but it also grows in partial shade.
 So, if you have a spot in your garden that doesn’t get much sun, you can plant a ranunculus there.
 It might take a bit longer to flower, that’s true, but you’ll still see the plant flourish.